 - The prospective employer must file a labor condition application;

-- The prospective employer must next file an I-129 "Petition For Non-Immigrant Workers" with the INS, along with the associated filing fee.
+- The prospective employer must next file an I-129 "Petition For Non-Immigrant Workers" with the USCIS, along with the associated filing fee.

 - After the petition is approved, the alien professional must apply for a non-immigrant visa at a U.S. Embassy or Consulate in Mexico

-A qualifying alien may be admitted to the United States under a TN visa for the period of time required by the U.S. employer, up to a maximum initial period of one year.
-TN visas may subsequently be extended in one year increments.
+A qualifying alien may be admitted to the United States under a TN visa for the period of time required by the U.S. employer, up to a maximum initial period of three years.
+TN visas may subsequently be extended in increments of up to three years.
 The only limitation on the duration of the foreign professional's total stay under a TN visa is that the stay must be "temporary" – there is no maximum number of years during which renewals are permitted.